 APPEALS COUNCIL DECISION IS FINAL AND APPEALABLE TO FEDERAL COURT

 In the case, the claimant’s attorney stated he filed a timely appeal to the Appeals Council.
 The Appeals Council claimed they never received it and dismissed the case.
-As it was an issue of “timeliness,” it has been SSA’s policy that dismissal’s for untimeliness are not “final” decisions.
+As it was an issue of “timeliness,” it has been SSA’s policy that dismissal’s for untimeliness is not “final” decisions.
 Therefore, as it was not final, it was not subject to judicial review.
-In other words, you couldn’t appeal to Federal Court, even if the SSA made a mistake, as they did in this case.
+In other words, you couldn’t appeal to the Federal Court, even if the SSA made a mistake, as they did in this case.